Volunteer Ireland Award Categories

-Each year, people from all over Ireland are encouraged to nominate someone they know who gives their time and energy voluntarily.
-There are 10 categories, reflecting different facets of volunteering work:
+Each year, people from all over Ireland are encouraged to nominate someone they know who gives their time and energy voluntarily for a Volunteer Ireland Award.

 Animals and Environment